The drive from Fort William to Mallaig on A830, the Road to the Isles, is one of the most beautiful in Scotland.

 Alternative - Fort William to the Isle of Skye - The Road to Skye

 There is another great road starting in Fort William.
 It will take you to the magnificent Isle of Skye.

-It also offers amazing Scottish Highlands scenery with lochs and castle.
-You can find some find the best stops in my article here.
+It also offers amazing Scottish Highlands scenery with lochs and castles.
+You can find some find some of the best stops in my article here.

 Want to see more wonderful roads to drive in Scotland?
 Here are a few:

 - A82 through the Valley of Glencoe - read article